4commerce-technologies-AG/midi-smtp-server/CONTRIBUTING.md

-## How to contribute to Midi-Smtp-Server
+## How to contribute to midi-smtp-server

 Hi, welcome to this project.